jimmybutzen/mydu-scripts/teleportation/README.md

 - **Docker Container Hash**

 The script then validates the input and executes the SQL commands inside the specified Docker container.

+### Single Teleportation Node

+The script for a single teleportation node on Linux prompts the user for the following inputs:

+- **Teleport ID**
+- **Teleport Tag**
+- **Docker Container Hash**

+The script validates the input and executes the SQL command inside the specified Docker container to set the gameplay tag on the teleportation node.

 ### Usage